 Hit enter to search or ESC to close

-All businesses, regardless of industry or size, if you use technology to operate – you face a range of cyber risks.
+All businesses, regardless of industry or size use technology to operate, and therefore face a range of cyber risks.

-Updated anti-virus software, robust firewalls, backups and staff education are all important risk management tools.
+Updated anti-virus software, two-factor authentication, robust firewalls, backups and staff education are all important risk management tools.
 However, none of those measures provide 100% security.
-Some hackers take advantage of vulnerabilities in systems while others rely on a lapse in concentration from an owner or employee.
+Some hackers take advantage of vulnerabilities in systems, while others rely on human error to gain access to systems via phishing or social engineering scams.

-Cyber Insurance is designed to fill the gaps in traditional insurance programmes.
+Cyber security insurance is designed to fill the gaps in traditional insurance programmes.
 Policies will generally respond to both your own losses and also your liability to others as a result of a breach in your network security.
-While an insurance policy cannot prevent a breach of your network security it can assist should you suffer one.
+While a cyber liability insurance policy cannot prevent a breach of your network security, it can assist should you suffer one.

-Cyber insurance will cover your own losses and costs incurred directly by you for:
+Cybersecurity insurance can cover your own losses and costs incurred directly by you for:

-Cyber Insurance will cover privacy breach, and security liability as well a 3rd party costs that you, as the insured, become liable for:
+Cyber insurance can cover privacy breaches, and security liability, as well as third party costs that you, as the insured, become liable for ie:

-One key benefit of a Cyber Insurance policy is 24/7 access to a response line supported by expert professionals.
-They will help you restore your network and minimise your exposure to loss and liability.
-Cyber insurance response panels include experts in data recovery, forensic engineering, crisis management, public relations and legal advice.
+Cyber liability insurance can also provide you with access to experts to help you restore your network and minimise exposure to loss or liability.
+This includes specialists in data recovery, forensic engineering, crisis management, public relations and legal advice.

 The victim’s head office is based in New Zealand however it has sales staff based in USA.
 Just before a long weekend in the States, the New Zealand head office received an email from one of its senior staff in the USA requesting urgent transfer of US$35,000 for a significant deal that was closing imminently.
 A second email followed, chasing the payment and stressing the urgency.
 The criminals had clearly used social media engineering to profile the business and used this to target the right people in the firm.
 Unfortunately, the funds were paid but insurance was available to reimburse the victim’s loss (less their excess).